Update 1 August 2022

 Anonymization can therefore be a method to limit your risk and it is a benefit to data subjects as well.
 Anonymizing data wherever possible is therefore encouraged.

-That said, if you neglect important rules and an official privacy commission deems that you left out certain measures intentionally, you may end up with a fine of 15,000 euros or higher.
+If you neglect important rules and an official privacy commission deems that you left out certain measures intentionally, you may end up with a fine of 15,000 euros or higher.

 Myth 6: “Outside the EU, they can’t get to me”